Birth control - slow release methods

 - Breast tenderness, weight gain, headaches, or depression

 Progestin injections work better than birth control pills to prevent pregnancy.
-In any 1 year, only 1 out of 100 women who uses progestin injections is likely to get pregnant.
+In any one year, only 1 out of every 100 women who use progestin injections is likely to get pregnant.

 Sometimes the effects of these hormone shots last longer than 90 days.
 If you are planning to become pregnant in the near future, you might want to consider a different birth control method.

-The skin patch (Ortho Evra) is placed on your shoulder, buttocks, or another area of your body.
+The skin patch is placed on your shoulder, buttocks, or another area of your body.